 BIO 318 History of Medicine.
-(3) N
+(3) A

 Scientific study of the human body, changing theories of disease, evolution of practical opinions on treatment, and the emerging institutionalization of medical practice.
 Cross-listed as HPS 331.
+Credit is allowed for only BIO 318 or HPS 331.
 General Studies: H.